ianzapolsky/ianzapolsky.github.io/_posts/2014-05-09-art-every-day.markdown

 as much as I would have liked it to.

-What I really wanted was a service that could non-obtrusively deliver me some art, every day, from a set of artists that I designate.
+What I really wanted was a service that could non-obtrusively deliver me some art, every day, from this list of artists.

 So, I built a Twitter bot.